jangroth/aws-certification-notes/devops-engineer-professional.md

 * *Log streams* are sequences of log events from the same source
 * *Log groups* are groups of log streams that share the same retention, monitoring, and access control settings
 * *Metric filters* allow to extract metric observations from ingested events and transform them to data points in a CloudWatch metric
+  * Search for and match terms, phrases, or values in log events
+  * Can increment the value of a CloudWatch metric
 * *Retention settings* can be used to specify how long log events are kept in CloudWatch Logs

-Logs can be exported to S3 for durable storage
+Logs can be exported to S3 for durable storage.
+  * This can be automated with `EventsFilter` -> `Lambda`

 <a name="4_4_2_2"></a>
 #### [↖](#4_4)[↑](#4_4_2_1)[↓](#4_4_2_3) Metrics